Bar Council of India

 - Advanced specialized professional courses

 - Education program for Indian students seeking registration after obtaining Law Degree from a Foreign University

-- Research on professional Legal Education and Standardisation
+- Research on professional Legal Education and Standardization

 - Seminar and workshop